 When she’s not keeping the wheels running smoothly at Baby Tooth, Donna can be found with her family – husband, Michael; son, Michael Jr.; daughter, Abigail; and fur baby Poppy.
 Her favorite activity is going to the barn and riding her horse, and her least favorite is housework.
 Donna is also involved with From the Heart Rescue.
 A year off would be spent helping her mom and dad sell their house so they could move closer, with maybe a week or two spent on a vacation.

-When she isn’t at work, Elana enjoys spending time with her boyfriend and her kitten at home, or training for her other life as a half marathon runner.
+When she isn’t at work, Elana enjoys spending time with her husband, Juan, and her kitten, Finnley, at their home.
+She enjoys being physically active, including training for her other life as a half marathon runner or golfing.
 “Testing my body’s mental and physical strength is challenging, but so rewarding!”
+In her dreams, Elana is vacationing on a South African safari or going back in time to meet Pope John Paul II.

 Samantha Sparks, EFDA, Surgical Assistant